Bread05/Epicgamergaminggamergame/README.md

 It shouldnt take me all night but i'll send it to you when finished! hope everything is going well today!

 everything is going good i made 3 new buildings in the skulltown remake! so im gonna finish texturing the player and uploading it to the project files today

+and for your java class project i think i can just use visual studio to run and compile it by installing the java plugin